gondata/machine_learning_models/README.md

 # machine_learning_models
-Just a review of some models (spanish)
+Just a summary of some models (spanish)